 - Supplier lead time reduction plan (Supply Chain Management)

 - Business performance measurements plan (Finance)

 - Management innovation plan (Management)

-This assignment is done individually and on a project basis for a company of your choice, such as Philips, Siemens, Tesla, Kraft Heinz or Heineken.
+This assignment is done individually and on a project basis for a company of your choices, such as Philips, Siemens, Tesla, Kraft Heinz or Heineken.

 International Business prepares you for a global and dynamic career in the rapidly changing business environment.
-Attending meetings, writing reports, travelling, liaising with clients, analysing data, negotiating, networking: it’s all in a day’s work for IB graduates.
-Typically you can start in entry or middle-management positions in management, finance, supply chain management or marketing at international companies and innovative enterprises in all sectors.
-Later on you can progress to middle and senior management positions.
+Attending meetings, writing reports, traveling, liaising with clients, analyzing data, negotiating, networking: it’s all in a day’s work for IB graduates.
+Typically you can start in the entry or middle-management positions in management, finance, supply chain management or marketing at international companies and innovative enterprises in all sectors.
+Later on, you can progress to middle and senior management positions.

 Our graduates get jobs as:

 After graduating you can always continue your studies at any number of universities across the globe.
 For example, you could do a Masters degree in: